-"Does smoking hookah affect how long I take to recover from a cold?"
+""Does smoking hookah affect how long I take to recover from a cold?""

 I'm 18, and I don't smoke anything else regularly besides hookah, although I have tried cigars, cigarettes, and marijuana.
 I've had a sore throat for almost a month, and I notice it tends to get worse the day after I go out and smoke.
 I've not taken any medication except for vitamin C pills and cough drops.

 A cold, or medically known as an upper respiratory tract infection is caused by inflammation of the upper airways and nasal passages.
 This inflammation is mostly caused by virus that infect this upper airway, although bacteria can do this as well.
 Normally, it take 5-7 days for your body to clear the infection and decrease the inflammation in the airways.
 Anything that prolongs the inflammation will cause an worsened cold.
 Smoke inhalation, even if filtered through water, will cause inflammation of the airways.
 Therefore I would strongly recommend stopping hookah.
 Keep in mind that smoking alone can cause inflammation and cold symptoms.
 You may no have a cold but simply a sore throat from smoking.
 Also keep in mind that any smoke inhalation increases one's risk for lung disease.
 Chronic obstructive pulmonary disease (emphysema) is increased in smokers, as is lung cancer.
 I would recommend that you discuss this with your primary care doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.